zinachidinmma/SDP2/readme.md

-Sure, here's a template for your API's README file:

----

 # Student Reporting System API

 Welcome to the Student Reporting System API documentation!
 This API allows students and administrators to manage reports related to various issues within the campus dormitories.